myty/blog-content/_posts/2014/2014-11-26-happy-thanksgiving.md

 layout: post
 ---

 Safe travels to everyone.
-Looking forward to hanging out with family and friends tomorrow.
+I'm looking forward to hanging out with family and friends tomorrow.